What is the difference between all perils auto insurance and civil liability?

 Important: Driving your vehicle without liability insurance is a violation.
 You may be fined, and your driver’s license may be suspended.

-Good to know: Even though it’s optional, your financial institution may require comprehensive insurance if you’ve taken out a loan to purchase your vehicle.
+Good to know: Even though it’s optional, Part B insurance (Option 1—All risk or Option 2—including B2 and B3) may be required by your financial institution if you’ve taken out a loan to purchase your car.

 Which coverage should you choose?